Skip to main content

 • graphics

-The game's graphics are visually stunning, featuring beautiful skylines and impressive character artwork, but they suffer from inconsistencies, such as no-clipping issues with vehicles and a confusing aesthetic that blurs the line between dystopian and post-apocalyptic settings.
-Additionally, players have reported problems with the graphics settings, particularly regarding resolution adjustments that do not seem to take effect.
-Overall, while the artistic design is commendable, technical flaws detract from the experience.
+The graphics of the game are visually striking, featuring beautiful skylines and impressive character artwork, but they suffer from inconsistencies, such as no-clipping issues and a confusing aesthetic that blurs the line between dystopian and post-apocalyptic settings.
+Additionally, the limited graphic settings and resolution options do not seem to effectively enhance the visual experience, leaving players frustrated with the overall presentation.

 • “First off, the game is stunningly gorgeous and for one person, I believe, doing the artwork they truly crafted something to behold.”